Choose a Wine for Christmas?

 Cheeses

-The cheese platter tests your tuning skills.
+The cheese board tests your pairing skills.

 Each cheese family requires a different approach.